SEF 2019 – JUNE

 We work from a large playroom where we play every day if we are not outside or out and about, a kitchen which we prepare snacks with the children, eat our meals and do cooking activities and any activities that are redeemed to be “just too messy” to clear up in the play room.
 We also have a nappy room which doubles up as an office and houses all our paperwork.
 The play room is largely resourced with equipment from all areas of learning.
 We also have an outhouse that stores many more pieces of equipment and activities and the children are encouraged to go in there to chose additional items.
 The children range from three months to three years old approximately.
 They sleep mainly upstairs in cots/travel cots, either alone or with one/two other child/ren.
 We have four double buggies and 2 single ones plus we are able to borrow from fellow childminders if any of ours were not working which allows us to get out.

-- The kitchen leads onto a large patio into the garden, whereby I had erected a see through roof to ensure that all children can go out regardless of the weather, the younger children can crawl around outside without getting damp.
+- The kitchen leads onto a large patio into a very well resourced garden, whereby I had erected a see through roof to ensure that all children can go out regardless of the weather, the younger children can crawl around outside without getting damp.
 My motto is “There is no such thing as bad day just bad clothing.
 The patio leads onto a large grass area which the children are encouraged to explore.
 I retain a gardener to manage the flowerbeds, lawn etc

-We are widely known amongst the local nursery schools and have a good working relationship with those that we have share care with.
+We are widely known amongst the local nursery schools and have a good working relationship with those that we have share care with (at present we do not have any shared care).
 We are also known at the local children’s centre.
 We write up transitional sheets for all our leavers and encourage the next school to contact us if needed.
 This is relayed via the parents.
 We also offer school runs/after school club to a couple of schools in the area.

 I consider all my children and parents as individuals and relate to and communicate with them all on a level which will make them feel respected and valued.
 If my parents are affiliated to a religion or traditions that I am unaware of, then I welcome the opportunity to learn more about it, both independently and through the family.
 Most of our business comes from recommendation.